-Derek Haines is an author of quite a number of books, however, he spends most of his time blogging, making technology go horribly wrong, and being a rather senior ESL English teacher.
+Derek Haines is the author of a number of books; however, he spends most of his time blogging, making technology go horribly wrong, and enjoying being a retired ESL English teacher.

 Aside from my never-ending punctuation conundrums, I enjoy life, good food, wine, beer, and I take each day as it comes – thankfully.

-My passion for writing started with poetry before moving towards essays and then much later, fiction.
-Although my stories cover a wide range of settings and genres, I hope my writing style and voice communicate with, and engage readers through my characters, who are always less than perfect, yet hopefully have an endearing appeal.
+Although my stories cover a wide range of settings and genres, I hope my writing style and voice communicate with and engage readers through my characters, who are always less than perfect yet hopefully have an endearing appeal.